Massachusetts Psychiatric Services & Rates

 Psychotherapy is a type of counseling that can help people with AD learn how to cope with stressful life events.
 Cognitive-behavioral therapy (CBT) is a type of psychotherapy that has been shown to be effective in treating AD.
 CBT can help people identify and change negative thinking patterns that may be contributing to their symptoms.

 Medication can also be used to treat symptoms of AD.
 Antidepressants, anti-anxiety medications, and sedatives are all commonly prescribed to people with AD.
 It’s important to work with a mental health professional to find the right medication and dosage for you.
 Making lifestyle changes can also help people with AD manage their symptoms.
 Exercise, relaxation techniques, and getting enough sleep are all important for people with AD.
 Avoiding alcohol and drugs can also help people with AD stay on track with their treatment.
-Consult our professional psychiatrists at Intend Wellness Psychiatry about your adjustment disorder.
+Consult our professional practitioners at Intend Wellness Psychiatry about your adjustment disorder.